Neverwinter Nights (2002 video game)

-Development
+Development and release

 The game was developed by 65 people.
 Development time was more than a year and the project had a multi-million dollar budget.
 The game was announced to use the Omen engine as a replacement for the Infinity engine which was not good enough for the new game.

 BioWare intended to create a game system which emulated the interactions in a pen-and-paper version of Dungeons & Dragons including the role of Dungeon Master.
 They worked alongside the AD&D to ensure the game framework was faithful to the tabletop game.

 A posting at the Neverwinter Nights 2 Vault on June 4, 2008 contained information from what appeared to be original Neverwinter Nights documentation.
 At the BioWare forums, Neverwinter lead designer Rob Bartel confirmed that the "series of excerpts from the game's design doc" were not a hoax.
 When asked if the plans were altered due to time constraints, Bartel referenced various legal difficulties that the company was working through.

+The game was released for Windows in North America on June 18, 2002, in Europe on June 28, and in Australia on July 3.
+Sega released the game as its publisher on March 20, 2003.
+A Linux client for the game was made available on June 19, 2003.
+A Mac OS X port published by MacSoft was released in North America on July 30, 2003, and in Europe later the same year.